 Employees (Including Virtual Support)

-If you haven’t looked into hiring a virtual assistant through Upwork, Fiver, or Myoutdesk, you are missing out.
+You are missing out if you haven’t looked into hiring a virtual assistant through Upwork, Fiver, or Myoutdesk.
 Many skilled workers are willing to take many tasks off your plate, some more specialized than others.

 Bookkeeping is an excellent example of this.
 If you aren’t good with numbers and don’t want to learn the ins and outs of learning Quickbooks or another bookkeeping software, consider hiring a virtual bookkeeper.
 It’s safe, simple, and relatively inexpensive if your finances aren’t too complicated.